The Fine Art of Feedback

 And last, but most important:

 - Trust your own judgment most.
 Feedback’s important.
 Feedback’s necessary.
 But it’s your vision, your work, and your name on the book.
 No book pleases everyone.
-What ultimately matters is that you like it, that you’re happy with it, and that you’re proud to put it in readers’ hands.
+What ultimately matters is that you like it, that you’re happy with it, and that you’re proud to put it in readers’ hand.